mschoettle/website/docs/blog/posts/2025/semantic-release-ssh-deploy-key.md

 We use [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/) to release new versions of one of our JavaScript-based web applications.
 `semantic-release` can help with various release-based activities, such as figuring out the version bump based on the commit history using [conventional commits](https://www.conventionalcommits.org/), updating the changelog, pushing a new version tag, and so on.

-We recently migrated our repositories to GitHub and have a ruleset enabled for the `main` (default) branch.
+We recently migrated our repositories to GitHub and have a ruleset enabled for the `main` (default) branch to protect this branch.
 Using a [ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets) is basically the new way of [protecting a branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging).
 For a single developer or a very small team this might be overkill and slow you down.
 For bigger teams definitely it makes sense to ensure that certain practices are adhered to.